AdsCryptoz22/EasyBuildSystem/README.md

 Advanced modular building system in real-time, allows the placement, destruction, editing of your own prefabs.<br>
 Supports three type of behaviours (First, Third Person also that Top Down View).<br>
-Easy to use is working perfectly out of the box with the Quick Start function.

 Easy to use is working perfectly out of the box with the [Quick Start](https://github.com/AdsCryptoz22/EasyBuildSystem/wiki/Quick-Start) function.